 Yellow aphids are small insects that feed on plant sap.
 They are common pests in many gardens and farms, and can cause considerable damage to crops.
 The feeding habits of yellow aphids vary depending on the species and the environment in which they live.
 Generally speaking, they feed by inserting their long, thin mouthparts into the phloem of plants and sucking out the sap.
 This sap contains sugars and other nutrients that the aphids need to survive.

-See also What is Yellow Crazy Ant Animal
+See also What is Yellowfin Tuna Animal

 Once they have fed, yellow aphids excrete a sticky substance called honeydew which can coat plants, making them more susceptible to fungal infections.
 In addition, yellow aphids often transmit plant viruses from one plant to another as they feed.
 This can cause serious damage to crops, resulting in reduced yields and economic losses for farmers.